virtool/virtool-website/content/docs/developer/api/uploads.md

 Uploads a file to be used in Virtool.

 The upload request is expected to use the encoding type `multipart/form-data`.
-The upload file should be accessible under the `file` key.
+The file should be made accessible under the `file` key.

 Additional input including the file's `name` and `type` should be included in the query string.